 Play, create, connect, and dive deeper into the CMA’s collection in the ArtLens Studio.

-ArtLens Studio is for the young and young at heart setting up a lifetime connection to the museum through joyful, creative exploration of the collection.
-The activities are designed to start a connection to the collection through artwork-centered play.
+ArtLens Studio is for the young and young at heart fostering a lifetime connection to the museum through joyful, creative exploration of the collection.
+The activities are designed to begin a relationship to the collection through artwork-centered play.

 ArtLens Studio provides a unique introduction to the museum’s collection while building appreciation and the foundations of visual literacy for the next generation of art connoisseurs.
 Designed with the entire family in mind, ArtLens Studio uses cutting-edge technology to give families the chance to use movement and play to connect to the collection.
 Visitors are exposed to a range of artwork through creative and active prompts.
 The space, filled with whimsy and fun, will enhance the visitors’ experience of the entire museum.